Abies bracteata

-Abies bracteata, the Santa Lucia fir or bristlecone fir, is the rarest and most endemic fir in North America, and according to some, the world.
+Abies bracteata, the Santa Lucia fir or bristlecone fir, is the rarest fir in North America.
 It is confined to steep-sided slopes and the bottoms of rocky canyons in the Santa Lucia Mountains, in the Big Sur region on the central coast of California, United States.

 Location

-The species may have had a broader range in Paleoendemic era, although some scientists say no fossil evidence of the tree has been conclusively identified.
+The species may have had a broader range in the Ice Age era, rendering it a possible paleoendemic, although some scientists say no fossil evidence of the tree has been conclusively identified.
 The tree is now confined, possibly due to long-term climatic changes, to a few, small locales that mimic those of the distant past.

 Fire susceptibility

 The fir tends to be concentrated in steep, rocky, fire-resistant spots at elevations from 2000 to 5000 ft.
 Due to the tree's thin bark, it is susceptible to fire, and large stands are always located near high cliffs or in steep, rugged canyons that prevent litter accumulation under the tree canopy and limit the strength of fires.